DrJieTao/IS550-Docs/syllabus.md

 ### Course Project
 There will be one (1) comprehensive and individual course project – which purpose is to assess your understanding of the topics and technologies discussed in this course.
 Note that the course project can be a part of your capstone project, if you are taking the capstone course in parallel - but you will need your faculty advisor for your capstone project to approve it.

-You have to select one (1) of two options below for your course project:
+You have to select following option for your course project:

 1. Practical/Analytical project: you will conduct a real-world like data analytics project – from business understanding to evaluation/deployment of your model.
-You need to embed at least one (1) topic/technology discussed in this course in your course project; or
+You need to embed at least one (1) topic/technology discussed in this course in your course project.
-2. Theoretical/Research project: you will conduct a literature review/case study project – where you will need to intensively analyze research articles/real world cases using at least one (1) topic/technology dis-cussed in this course (some sample topics may include (but not limit to): deep learning/deep neural net-work; text mining/text analytics/topic modeling/sentiment analysis; computer vision/image processing.

-Despite which option you are selecting for the course project, there are several required deliverables in this course:
+With the course project, there are several required deliverables in this course:
 1.	__Project Proposal__: specifying the project scope, expected outcome, responsibilities, and a possible time line of the project – this is supposed to be delivered in the form of in-class presentations (100 points) – please note that the proposal needs to be approved by the instructor before moving on with your project;
 2.	__Progress Review/Milestone__: to be submitted in the pre-defined date (see Section 5 of this document for details) for the purpose of communicating progress and issues within the project (required, 0 points);
 3.	__Final Presentation__: entailing the progress and achievements in the project, reviewing methods/techniques used in the project, and communicate with the instructor/client – the presentation will be completed in class (100 points);